Beaujeux Wilde & King Solicitors - Trusts For the Family

 Trusts are excellent structures to protect assets until beneficiaries have reached a certain age or can protect assets for vulnerable beneficiaries or those with disabilities.

-The standard Trust used is a Discretionary Trust.
+A common Trust used is a Discretionary Trust.
 The Trust comprises a series of legal documents.
 A Trust can create a “lifetime loan” of assets to beneficiaries in turn, such as a spouse for life, then children for their lives and so on for the lifespan of the trust (125 years).

 If you intend to review your Will or make a gift in excess of £10,000 in value, we suggest you contact us to arrange a personal appointment with one of our lawyers.

-Our Family Trusts team
+Our Trusts team

 We have an experienced team dedicated to advising on, setting up and administering Trusts, helping you to protect your assets.
 Our private client lawyers are well informed on the various Trust options available, and offer you advice tailored to your circumstances.
 We have experienced lawyers available for appointments at all our office locations.